NumEconCopenhagen/projects-2020-jop/modelproject/README.md

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
-To use the interactive element available in the notebook one must use Jupyter Notebook
+To use the interactive element available in the notebook one must use Jupyter Notebook and must have the following package downloaded:
+**jupyter labextension install @jupyter-widgets/jupyterlab-manager**